-Alva & Shuttleworth, LLC defends clients in PFA hearings in Montgomery County, Delaware County, Chester County, Bucks County, Philadelphia County, and New Jersey.
+Alva Foster & Moscow, LLC defends clients in PFA hearings in Montgomery County, Delaware County, Chester County, Bucks County, Philadelphia County, and New Jersey.
 Our PFA hearing attorneys can review your case and discuss your legal options during a free, confidential consultation as soon as you call (215) 665-1695.

 Pennsylvania PFA Hearing Information Center

 - How are orders issued and what happens at the hearings?